 The aim of this study was to assess the validity of an objective method of speech intelligibility, the Rapid Speech Transmission Index (RASTI), in elementary school classrooms, The RASTI can be obtained more quickly than subjective measures of speech intelligibility and has been shown to be highly valid with adult listeners in auditoriums.
 In this study RASTI values were correlated with scores on a subjective test of speech intelligibility, the word intelligibility by Picture Identification (WIPI) test, for 45 students in two elementary classrooms (grades 1 through 3 and grade5).
 Results indicated that the RASTI value is a poor predictor of subjective speech intelligibility (WIPI) scores for these students.
 There was no significant difference between the correlations obtained in the two classrooms or between the correlations obtained with the average and largest of the three RASTI values and the WIPI scores.
 Further study needs to be done to determine the applicability of the RASTI to classroom environments.

 Rao, Aparna, "Validation of the Use of the Rapid Speech Transmission Index (Rasti) In Elementary School Classrooms" (1992).
-All Graduate Theses and Dissertations.
-Paper 2138.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+2138.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .